bugoverdose/yail/README.md

 f(6); // 9
 ```

-This also means that it's possible to use higher order functions, functions that take another functions as arguments.
+This also means that it's possible to implement higher order functions, functions that take another functions as arguments or return a function.

 ```kotlin
 val callTwoTimes = func(x, f) {